Back up your photo library

 - Connect an external USB, FireWire, or Thunderbolt drive which has enough free space to contain the library.

 Be sure to choose a locally mounted drive.
 Storing your library on a network share can lead to poor performance, data corruption, or data loss.

 - Choose File > Get Info.

 - In the Info window, find the Sharing & Permissions section.
-You may need to click the disclosure triangle to see the details for this section.
+You might need to click the triangle next to Sharing & Permissions to see the details for this section.

 - Click the lock in the lower-right corner of the Info window.
 Enter an administrator name and password when prompted.

-- Select the option to Ignore Permissions on this volume (usually selected by default).
+- Select the option to Ignore ownership on this volume (usually selected by default).

-Important: If you've selected this volume for use as a Time Machine backup, you will not be able to select the option to ignore permissions on the same volume.
-Select a different volume for the destination of your shared iPhoto library.
+If you've already selected this volume for use as a Time Machine backup, you won't be able to select the option to ignore permissions.
+Select a volume you're not using with Time Machine as the destination of your shared library.

-Keep in mind that while one user is viewing this library from iPhoto, another user will not be able to open this library at the same time.
-Instead, the following alert message appears indicating that the library is already in use.
-You'll need to quit iPhoto from the other user account before the next user will be able to view or edit this library.
+- Only one user can have a shared photo library open.
+If another user tries to open it, an alert message appears that says the library is already in use.
+You'll need to quit Photos or iPhoto from the first user account before the next user will be able to view or edit this library.